aiyumi/aiyumi.github.io/posts/blind-man-beats-zelda-oot.en.md

 .. tags: Games, Game Accessibility
 .. date: 2011-06-24 17:24:03

 The legend says that when the kingdom was dominated by the evil being, a young man came traveling through time, defeated the dark forces and saved the kingdom, and since them he was known as the Hero of Time.
-This legend is right, but they forgot a very important detail: the Hero of Time was blind. <!--more-->
+This legend is right, but they forgot a very important detail: the Hero of Time was blind. <!--teaser_end-->

 This is not so recent anymore, but it is still interesting.